AhmedElachry/github-users-app/README.md

 React Router v7+ provides a clean routing structure for SPA navigation.

 Debounced search improves UX without unnecessary re-renders.

+Sonner was selected for toast notifications due to its clean design, ease of use, and lightweight nature.

 **Code Review Notes**